k-harker/hass-autelis-integration/readme.md

 # Installation

+1. Configure your Autelis
+   1. Give names to any Aux or Macros you plan to use in Home Assistant, leave all the others as the defaults
+   2. Make sure the Autelis works when using it by using the local Autelis website.
-1. Install manually by copying all files in this folder folder into `<config_dir>/custom_components/autelis_pool`
+2. Install into Home Assistant manually by copying all files in this repo into `<config_dir>/custom_components/autelis_pool`
+   1. You can use the "File editor" plugin to do this, or follow the Home Assistant instructions for finding where this folder is.
-2. Restart Home Assistant.
+3. Restart Home Assistant
+   1. You can Find the "restart" option in the menu when clicking the three dots at the top right of the Settings screen.
+You want restart, not reload.
-3. In the Home Assistant UI, navigate to `Configuration` then `Integrations`.
+4. In the Home Assistant UI, navigate to `Configuration` then `Integrations`.
 Click on the add integration button at the bottom right and select `Autelis Pool Control`.
 Fill out the options and save.
    - Host - Should be either the hostname or IP address of your Autelis device.
      - If you are using a different port append `:<port>` to the hostname.
 (Example `192.168.1.5:8080`)
    - Password - The Autelis controller password you use to login to the controller